AdobeDocs/workfront.es-ES/help/quicksilver/planning/best-practices.md/model-campaign-hierarchy.md

 ---

-# El marco para el éxito: modele la jerarquía de la campaña
+# Arquitectura de éxito: modele la jerarquía de campañas

 <!--see the file again for additional comments from Seth and others-->